|Covariance And Contravariance - A Simple Guide|

-Covariance and contravariance are a case in point.
-They are terms that are used in different ways in the theory of object-oriented programming and they sound advanced and difficult - but in fact the idea they they encapsulate is very, very simple.
+Covariance and contravariance are terms that are used in different ways in the theory of object-oriented programming and they sound advanced and difficult - but in fact the idea they they encapsulate is very, very simple.
+It is an idea that seems to originate in physics but in fact it is a more a mathematical concept.

 Let's find out.